 All boys are kept up to date with their immunisations for tetanus, diphtheria and polio.
 Boarders travelling abroad will be immunised as necessary for the country they are visiting, and given malaria prophylaxis as required in accordance with the recommendations from the local MASTA Travel clinic.

 Flu inoculations are given to boarders in the Michaelmas Term.

 BCG inoculations may be given, according to current government policy, in the Summer Term of a boy's first year at school.

 Two private physiotherapists visit the Medical Centre two afternoons a week, and by arrangement to treat boys as required.
 Treatment is charged to the parents, and may be claimed for on medical insurance.

 Medical and Dental Insurance

-The school offers a group medical insurance scheme with BUPA, details of which are sent in advance to the parents of all new boys (and are also available from the Bursary).
+The school offers a group medical insurance scheme, details of which are sent in advance to the parents of all new boys (and are also available from the Bursary).
 In addition the school offers an emergency dental insurance scheme.

 A Counselling Psychotherapist spends 4.5 days at the school each week, and is freely available in that time for consultation, in confidence, by boys who are experiencing any form of problem or difficulty.
 The Counsellor is always willing to meet parents also, where that might be helpful.